tytydraco/yessleep/out/Ive_been_driving_for_four_hours_to_be_alone_but_the_man_in_my_backseat_wont_stop_clicking_his_pen.md

 I started to scream, to hide my face, but I realized my hands weren't moving.
 Nothing was moving.
 I wasn't a man anymore.
 I was a statue.
 A permanent fixture in the middle of the crowd I hated, forced to watch every face, hear every breath, and feel every brush of skin I avoided for so long, against the cold metal of my cage until the end of time.

 I used to fear the end; now I realize the true horror isn't that life stops, but that the paperwork never does.
 I write this because he commands it.
 I move because he commands it.
-Find your purpose— or he'll find you.
+He’s placed a tablet at the base of my seat, and he dictates what my frozen fingers must type during the hour of "purpose"' he allows me.
+This is a warning: Find your purpose, or he'll find you.
+And make you pay in full.